-Gavi is a small town in Piedmont, Northern Italy, with an incredible history that dates all the way back to before the Roman Empire, where its castle and fortress were actually used as a military outpost.
+Gavi is a small town in Piedmont, in Northern Italy, with an incredible history that dates all the way back to before the Roman Empire, where its castle and fortress were actually used as a military outpost.

 Gavi's name is said to have come from the Marquisses of Gavi who lived in the town during the middle ages.

 Legend has it that in the 5th century, a princess named Gavia fell in love with a guard of her castle.

 News got back to the castle, but when her father found out what happened, he forgave her and as a blessing and wedding present to the couple, he gave them the entire town, hence naming it Gavi.

 In other words, once upon a time a princess fell in love and then got a town surrounded by a wine fields!
-My kind of fairytale!

 Today, the magnificent fortress that surrounds the city's castle is stunning to see, as is the church San Giacomo Maggiore, with its beautiful ancient stonework, murals, statues and stained glass.

 The charming and lovely little town itself consists of beautiful narrow streets, colorfully painted buildings, frescoes and art, and plenty of local shops, produce markets, coffee shops and restaurants, sprinkled with bakeries, locally produced olive oils and vinegars, and of course, the wine.

 Traveling Italy and aimlessly meandering is perhaps the best way to explore the sights of the town and take it all in.

 Gavi is perhaps most famous for it's distinguished white wine, known as Gavi di Gavi or Cortese di Gavi, which has been in production for centuries.